jennyknuth/dashboard/README.md

-# n.io Intro Lab
+# socinio Dashboard

-The UI that accompanies the nio.school introduction labs.
+The UI that displays project stats

 ## Development